 Please note the facilitation of catch up test for individual student are up to schools’ discretion.

-A NAPLAN report will be issued by your school in term 3.
-If you do not receive a report, you should contact your school.
+A NAPLAN report will be issued by your school in mid 2024.

 Individual student performance is shown on a national achievement scale for each test.

 Students and parents may use individual results to discuss progress with teachers.
 Teachers use results to help them better identify students who require greater challenges or additional support.
 Schools use results to identify strengths and weaknesses in teaching programs and to set goals in literacy and numeracy.
 School systems use results to review programs and support offered to schools.

 The community can see school NAPLAN results at

 For more information about NAPLAN, contact your child’s school.

 Personal information about children and their parents/carers is collected by the VCAA as part of the administration in Victoria of the National Assessment Program – Literacy and Numeracy (NAPLAN).
 This information is collected on behalf of ACARA and in order to enable the VCAA to provide individual student reports to Victorian students.